FaqZul/CodeIgniter-CRUD-Model/README.md

 	- $order (string) - Field to order by.
 	- $orderBy (string) - The order requested - ASC, DESC or random.
 	- $limit (array) - Associative array.
-		1. Key 'limit' - Number of rows to limit the result to.
+		1. Key `limit` - Number of rows to limit the result to.
-		2. Key 'offset' - Number of rows to skip.
+		2. Key `offset` - Number of rows to skip.
 - Returns: Array containing the fetched rows.
 - Return Type: array.
 > updateData($table, $data, $where)